Woo and the Nature of Man

 David Smail, Why Therapy Doesn’t Work

-Decolonising masculinity
+Decolonising Masculinity

 Men's therapy initiatives lead to stereotyping of men and men's issues (Harding & Fox, 2014).

-Emerging spiritualities encourage exploration of diverse masculinities.
-(Feraro, 2022, 2023a & 2023b; Whitehead & Letcher, 2023).
+Emerging spiritualities encourage exploration of diverse masculinities, for better or worse (Feraro, 2022, 2023a & 2023b; Whitehead & Letcher, 2023).

 “For us, there is no spring: just the wind that smells fresh before a storm”